Teacher

 --Center on the Developing Child, Harvard University

-Students are expected to have well developed Executive Function skills by the time they reach high school, but unfortunately these critical life skills are not typically taught in elementary school or middle school.
+Students are expected to have well developed Executive Functioning skills by the time they reach high school, but unfortunately these critical life skills are not typically taught in elementary school or middle school.
 With expert guidance and structure, students can learn to effectively manage themselves so that they are equipped for taking on challenges in school or in life.
-Consistent academic performance requires stamina which is built on a foundation of solid Executive Function skills.
+Consistent academic performance requires stamina which is built on a foundation of solid skills.
+Some important Executive Functioning skills for students include:

 Elementary School (Ages 5 - 10)